 If you dare to look to your old pain and behaviour like something of yourself, you can use the relationship for personal growth.
 If you decide to walk away and step out of the relationship, you deprive yourself from the opportunity to make a deeper commitment with the other and yourself.
 Sooner or later, in a next relationship, you will be confronted again with all the restrictive patterns which are triggered by another partner.

 Tensions, frustrations and hassles occur in every relationship.
 They are normal and do not necessarily indicate an unhealthy relationship.
-However, when partners are not able to solve their problems together, individual couples therapy may be a solution.
+However, when partners are not able to solve their problems together, couples therapy may be a solution.
 In general, the longer you wait to tackle a troubled relationship, the more complex to solve the issues.
-Therefore individual therapy is not intended to be a last resort, it serves as a means to enrich a relationship.
 So starting on time is essential.

-In order to achieve the best results I work in individual sessions.
-Thus individual relationship therapy is highly result-oriented.
+Couples therapy at Expat Psychologist is result-oriented.
 To break the downward spiral, effective solutions are proposed and a satisfying relationship for both partners may result.

-More information about treatment of relationship problems and other issues at practice Expatriate Psychologist Bernadette van Wouw can be found under treatment.
+More information about treatment of relationship problems with practice Expat Psychologist can be found under treatment.